ryanwebber/ryanwebber.github.io/content/_projects/weechess.md

 Building an implementation of the game of chess is somewhat straightforward.
 The data structures are pretty obvious, and the rules are extremely well defined.
 With a bit of time and effort, you can get the basic game running.
-In order ensure you've gotten all the rules implemented correctly, it's quite convenient to use an existing chess engine to validate legal moves by counting them up to a certain depth for a given position.
+In order to ensure you've gotten all the rules implemented correctly, it's quite convenient to use an existing chess engine to validate legal moves by counting them up to a certain depth for a given position.
 I found quite a few bugs in my implementation this way, mostly around castling.